mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 00007ffb`8aa14ced eb96            jmp     00007ffb`8aa14c8a
 ```

-Apart from not preloading `globalAcceleration` into a `xmm2` and the slight suboptimal end of loop check it looks pretty good and we expect **Structures of Arrays (SIMD)** to do pretty good.
+Apart from not preloading `globalAcceleration` into a `xmm2` and the slight suboptimal end of loop check it looks good and we expect **Structures of Arrays (SIMD)** to do well.

 ## Measuring performance